kasim1011/hisabnama_flutter/README.md

 ### Step 1: Create Your First Accounts

-When you first open Hisabnama, you'll see the Accounts screen.
+When you first open **Hisabnama**, you'll see the Accounts screen.
 Let's create some basic accounts:

 1. Click **"New Account"**
 2. Create these accounts one by one: